Lacrosse is an extremely fast-moving sport, with a lot of emphasis on positional play.

 It's a little more complex than explaining the basic lacrosse rules or answering simple questions like "how long is a lacrosse game" - hopefully, you'll find this useful if you have an interest in the sport.

 Positions in men's lacrosse can be divided into four areas of play:

 The attacking players have one main purpose, scoring goals.
-Speed and precision are key to this position, and attackers will often use feints, tricks and stick skills to outwit and bypass the opposition defense and get into a scoring position.
-Building successful attacks requires perfect co-ordination with the midfield players, who rely on to feed the ball forward, and quick thinking to identify the narrowest of opportunities for a shot on goal before being blocked.
+Speed and precision are key to this position, and attackers will often use feints, tricks, and stick skills to outwit and bypass the opposition's defense to get into a scoring position.

-Positions in the women's game are slightly different, as we've discussed below.
+Positions in the women's game are slightly different, as we'll discuss later in this article.